fmalina/revisions-blocl/blog/gay-flatshares.md

 Gay flatshare
 =============

-**Search for gay or lesbian flatshare.** Flatshare adverts on FlatmateRooms can optionally display a preference for gay flatmate.
+**Search for gay or lesbian flatshare.** Flatshare adverts on the site can optionally display a preference for gay flatmate.